Scalloping 2024

-The 2023 scalloping season in the Tampa Bay area for Citrus, Hernando, and Levy counties is July 1 through September 24, 2023.
-Pasco County’s season is open July 1 through August 6, 2023 (this is an extension from previous years, so you’ve got more time to go scalloping!).
+The 2024 scalloping season in the Tampa Bay area for Citrus, Hernando, and Levy counties is July 1 through September 24, 2024.
+Pasco County’s season is open from July 10 through August 18, 2024.

 Related: See what it’s like to walk underwater with SeaTREK at The Florida Aquarium